AhmedMostafa-30/Super-Store-Sales-Dashboard/README.md

-# 📊 AdventureWorks Sales Dashboard Analysis
+# 📊 AdventureWorks Sales Dashboard Analysis (Excel)

 This project provides a detailed analysis of the Sales Dashboard visualized from AdventureWorks data, focusing on sales trends, category performance, and regional contributions.